seishun/node-steam/README.md

 ## setPersonaState(state)

-`state` is one of `Steam.EPersonaState`.
-You'll want to call this with `Steam.EPersonaState.Online` upon logon, otherwise you'll show up as offline.
+`state` is `EPersonaState`.
+You'll want to call this with `EPersonaState.Online` upon logon, otherwise you'll show up as offline.

 ## sendMessage(target, message, [type])
-`target` is the SteamID of a user or a chat. `type` equals `Steam.EChatEntryType.ChatMsg` if not specified.
-Another type you might want to use is `Steam.EChatEntryType.Emote`.
+`target` is the SteamID of a user or a chat. `type` equals `EChatEntryType.ChatMsg` if not specified.
+Another type you might want to use is `EChatEntryType.Emote`.

 ## joinChat(steamID)